 For further information www.reggioaustralia.org.au

-2. What is a Statement of Intent?
+2. What is a Statement of Intent for teaching and learning?

 Each year in January, at our annual planning days before the children commence for the new year, the staff teams collaborate about their intentions for the coming year whilst believing:-

 - that the child is an active constructor of knowledge and is an equal partner in the learning process with others and that-